Robo4J/robo4j/README.md

 ```

 > **Note:** If you are not using Robo4J as the standard user (pi) on a Raspberry Pi, you will have to specify the path to the local maven repository in the file _**libraries.gradle**_, variable: _mavenRepository_
-> **Note:** Robo4J currently requires JDK 8.
-Ensure that you build and run with JDK 8.
+> **Note:** Robo4J currently requires OpenJDK 11.
+Ensure that you build and run with OpenJDK 11.

 ## Staying in Touch
 Follow [@robo4j][] or authors: [@miragemiko][], [@hirt][]